81st Training Wing: United States Air Forces in Europe

 The 527th Squadron flew its last F-5E sortie from Alconbury on 22 June 1988.
 On 14 July 1988 the squadron was transferred, transitioning to F-16Cs by mid-January 1989 at Bentwaters.
 However, in 1990 with the collapse of the Soviet Union, the decision was made to terminate the entire USAF aggressor program.
 The 527th AS was inactivated on 30 September 1990.

 An A-10 forward operating location was established at Sembach Air Base West Germany on 1 September 1978 when Det.
 1, 81st Tactical Fighter Wing was activated.
 Revetments and a dozen hardened aircraft shelters were built and A-10A Single-seat forward air control versions began operations at Sembach during May 1979.
-Additional detachments were subsequently established at Leipheim, Alhorn and Norvenich Air Bases and at two rear-ward Forward Operating Locations which remain classified to this day, in West Germany.
+Additional detachments were subsequently established at Leipheim, Ahlhorn and Norvenich Air Bases and at two rear-ward Forward Operating Locations which remain classified to this day, in West Germany, believed to be Jever air base and Wiesbaden Army airfield.
 A-10s and support resources routinely rotated to these Forward Operating Locations from RAF Bentwaters for training and Tactical Evaluations.
-In the event of war in the 1980s, the Bentwater A-10s were to fight from Germany, and Bentwaters would host F-16s from Nellis Air Force Base and from Myrtle Beach Air Force Base, South Carolina.
+In the event of war in the 1980s, the Bentwater A-10s were to fight from Germany, and Bentwaters would host F-16s from Nellis Air Force Base and A-10s from Myrtle Beach Air Force Base, South Carolina.

 With the end of the Cold War, the USAF presence at Bentwaters was gradually phased down.
 It was announced that the base would be closed and the 81st TFW would be inactivated.
 Began preparation for base closure in December 1992, ending flying operations on 1 April 1993.
 The last A-10 aircraft departed Bentwaters on 23 March 1993, and the 81st Tactical Fighter Wing was inactivated on 1 July 1993.